Why did developers migrate Android applications from Java to Kotlin?: Results from the qualitative study

 One of the biggest problems in Java is the way it handles \emph{nulls}.
-Wrong manipulations of them lead to \emph{java.lang.NulPointerException} (NPE).
-As reported by Coelho et al. \cite{Coelho2015ExceptionsAndroid}, \emph{java.lang.NulPointerException} was the most reported root cause (27.71\%) found in issues reported from +600 Android projects.
-Moreover, they found that 51.96\% of those projects reported at least one exception stack trace on which the NullPoiterException was the root cause.
+Incorrect manipulations of them lead to \emph{java.lang.NullPointerException} (NPE).
+As reported by Coelho et al. \cite{Coelho2015ExceptionsAndroid}, \emph{java.lang.NullPointerException} was the most reported root cause (27.71\%) found in issues reported in over Android projects.
+Moreover, they found that 51.96\% of those projects reported at least one exception stack trace on which the NPE was the root cause.

 Kotlin eliminates the possibility of empty pointers from a compilation perspective: potential NPEs are detected at compile time instead of crashing apps at runtime.